ApolloScapeAuto/dataset-api/self_localization/README.tex.md

-# The Online Self-localization Challenge of Apolloscapes Dataset
+# The Online Self-localization Challenge of Apolloscape
 This repository contains the evaluation scripts for the online self-localization challenge of the ApolloScapes dataset, Where we extended the dataset with more scenes and 100x large data including recorded videos under different lighting conditions, i.e. morning, noon and night.
 A test dataset for each new scene will be withheld for benchmark.
 (Notice we will not have point cloud for the very large data due to size of dataset)